WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 *6th-level Study of Frost feature*
 <div style='margin-top:-4px'></div>

-Whenever a creature would take cold damage from one of your mage spells, its movement speed is reduced by 10 feet until the end of your next turn.
+Whenever a creature takes cold damage from one of your mage spells, its movement speed is reduced by 10 feet until the end of your next turn.

-When a creature has its speed reduced in this way, you can spend one sorcery point: that creature must succeed on a Strength saving throw against your spell save DC or be restrained for 1 minute.
-If a creature lands a successful hit against the creature the conditions caused by Brain Freeze are removed.
+When a creature has its speed reduced in this way, you can spend one sorcery point to force that creature to make a Strength saving throw against your spell save DC.
+On a failure, that creature is restrained for 1 minute or until a creature lands a hit against it.

-Beginning at 14th level the creature becomes paralyzed instead of restrained.
+Beginning at 14th level, a creature who fails the saving throw is paralyzed instead of restrained.

 #### Hands of Frost
 *10th-level Study of Frost feature*